Oil-immersed transformers have a simple system called a transformer breather!

 -

 Air Exchange: As the temperature changes, causing the oil volume within the transformer tank to expand and contract, the breather allows for the exchange of air between the transformer tank and the external environment.
-When the transformer oil heats up and expands, it creates excess pressure inside the tank, causing the breather to allow external air to be drawn in.
+When the transformer oil heats up and expands, it increases the pressure inside the tank.
+To balance this pressure, the breather draws in external air.

 -

 Moisture Absorption: When the external air enters the breather, it passes through the desiccant material.
 The desiccant absorbs moisture from the incoming air, effectively drying the air before it enters the transformer tank.
-Any moisture present in the air is trapped by the silica gel, preventing it from entering the transformer and contaminating the insulating oil.
+The silica gel traps any moisture in the air, preventing it from entering the transformer and contaminating the insulating oil.
 Read my article Moisture and transformer oil- a deadly combination!

 -